pragmint/open-practices/practices/use-data-generation-tools.md

 ### [Continuous Delivery](/capabilities/continuous-delivery.md) & [Continuous Integration](/capabilities/continuous-integration.md)

-Any tests that endup in your pipelines will need Test Data Management which might be done by tools depending on your needs.
+Any tests that end up in your pipelines will need Test Data Management which might be done by tools depending on your needs.